SeanAllen19/Note-Taker/README.md

   ## Installation

-  Go the website about: https://note-taker-banana.herokuapp.com/
+  Go the website to see what its all about: [link here](https://note-taker-banana.herokuapp.com/)
   ---

   ## Usage